John Horne Burns: Biography

 Burns was born in 1916 in Andover, Massachusetts.
 He was the eldest of seven children in an upper-middle-class Irish Catholic family.
 He was educated by the Sisters of Notre Dame at St. Augustine's School and then Phillips Academy, where he pursued music.
 He attended Harvard, where he became fluent in French, German, and Italian and wrote the book for a student musical comedy in 1936.
 In 1937 he graduated Phi Beta Kappa with a BA in English magna cum laude and became a teacher at the Loomis School in Windsor, Connecticut.
 Burns wrote several novels while at Harvard and at Loomis, none of which he published.

 He was drafted into the US Army as a private in 1942.
 He attended the Adjutant General's School in Washington, D.C.
-Commissioned a second lieutenant and sent overseas in 1943, he served in military intelligence in Casablanca and Algiers and then for a year and a half in Italy, censoring prisoner-of-war mail.
+Commissioned a second lieutenant and sent overseas in 1943, he served in military intelligence in Casablanca and Algiers and then for a year and a half in Italy, mainly in Naples where he set his most fortunate novel, censoring prisoner-of-war mail.
 After his discharge in 1946 he returned to teaching at Loomis.

-At Loomis, he completed The Gallery, his best-known work by far, on April 23, 1946.
-Several publishers rejected it before Harper & Brothers published it in June 1947 and it became a best-seller.
+At Loomis, he completed The Gallery in April 1946.
+Harper & Brothers published it in 1947 and it became a best-seller.
 It depicted life in Allied-occupied North Africa and Naples in 1944 from the perspective of several different characters.
-Without sentimentality, Burns explored the average man's resentment of the military, his struggle to assert his individuality within the complex war effort, the tension between officers and enlisted men, the psychological effects of dislocation, economic and social inequality between the Americans and those they defeated, the experience of homosexual military personnel, and the popular life of Naples in 1944 under the Allied occupation.
+Burns explored the average man's resentment of the military, his struggle to assert his individuality within the complex war effort, the tension between officers and enlisted men, the psychological effects of dislocation, economic and social inequality between the Americans and those they defeated, the experience of homosexual military personnel, and the popular life of Naples in 1944 under Allied occupation.
 The title referred to the Galleria Umberto I, a shopping arcade in Naples through which all of the main characters pass.
 The work was unconventional in structure, comprising portraits of nine characters interspersed with eight recollections narrated by an anonymous American soldier following a route much like the one Burns tracked.
-Though the book is largely a series of sad and painful vignettes, Burns's narrator manages a modestly positive assessment near the end: "I began to think that something good might be salvaged from the abattoir of the world.
-Though in the main all national decency and sense of duty might be dead, I saw much individual goodness and loveliness that reassured me."

 In the words of Paul Fussell, "Burns relied on discontinuity, like a sort of prose T.S.
 Eliot, thus suggesting incoherence as a contemporary social characteristic."
 Major newspapers and authors including Ernest Hemingway and Edmund Wilson praised it.
 The Saturday Review called the novel "the best war book of the year".
 John Dos Passos wrote: